Boxing: Ring corner

-In boxing, each fighter is given a corner of the ring where he rests in between rounds for 1 minute and where his trainers stand.
-Typically, three men stand in the corner besides the boxer himself; these are the trainer, the assistant trainer and the cutman.
-The trainer and assistant typically give advice to the boxer on what he is doing wrong as well as encouraging him if he is losing.
+In boxing, each fighter is given a corner of the ring where they rest in between rounds for one minute and where their trainers stand.
+Typically, three individuals stand in the corner besides the boxer; these are the trainer, the assistant trainer and the cutman.
+The trainer and assistant typically give advice to the boxer on what they are doing wrong as well as encouraging them if they are losing.
 The cutman is a cutaneous doctor responsible for keeping the boxer's face and eyes free of cuts, blood and excessive swelling.
 This is of particular importance because many fights are stopped because of cuts or swelling that threaten the boxer's eyes.

 In addition, the corner is responsible for stopping the fight if they feel their fighter is in grave danger of permanent injury.
 The corner will occasionally throw in a white towel to signify a boxer's surrender (the idiomatic phrase "to throw in the towel", meaning to give up, derives from this practice).
 This can be seen in the fight between Diego Corrales and Floyd Mayweather.
 In that fight, Corrales' corner surrendered despite Corrales' steadfast refusal.